CALIFORNIA LEMON LAW ADVOCATES, CALL (323) 675-3282 FOR YOUR FREE CASE EVALUATION - AVAILABLE 24/7.

 Sadly, there is no California Lemon Law protection when purchasing from private sellers.
 For coverage to exist, you must purchase the car from a reputable dealership.

-Arbitration Program for Lemon Law Disputes
+What Is the Arbitration Program for Lemon Law Disputes, and How Does It Work?

 When a dispute arises over whether a car qualifies as a lemon, you may prefer Lemon Law arbitration in California.
 The state-certified arbitration program, through the California Department of Consumer Affairs, helps you avoid court and get a faster resolution.
 In general, these are the steps involved with arbitration.